-limitations are contained in its articles of association.
-Moreover, the validity of any act performed by an English company - including entry into an agreement - may not be challenged on the grounds of a lack of capacity based on anything in its constitution.
-Therefore, absent any restrictions in its articles, and subject to the two following clarifications, a Relevant Clearing Member will have the power to enter into the LCH Agreements.
+A Scottish company must generally act in accordance with the objects for which it was formed.
+Nevertheless, a Scottish company's objects are presumed to be unrestricted unless any specific limitations are contained in its articles of association.7 Moreover, the validity of any act performed by a Scottish company - including entry into an agreement - may not be challenged on the grounds of a lack of capacity based on anything in its constitution.8 Therefore, absent any restrictions in its articles, and subject to the two following clarifications, a Relevant Clearing Member will have the power to enter into the LCH Agreements.

-An unregistered company - such as Relevant Clearing Member that is a royal charter company - is not subject to the foregoing provisions of the CA 2006, and instead its capacity to enter into an agreement is established by its constitutional documents.
-In addition, a Relevant Clearing Member that is a Building Society may engage in any activity authorised by its memorandum and rules, subject to certain limitations prescribed by the BSA 1986.
+An unregistered company - such as a Relevant Clearing Member that is a royal charter corporation - is not subject to the foregoing provisions of the CA 2006, and instead its capacity to enter into an agreement is established by its constitutional documents.
+In addition, a Relevant Clearing Member that is a Scottish Building Society may engage in any activity authorised by its memorandum and rules, subject to certain limitations prescribed by the BSA 1986.9